icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 * https://github.com/Sundsvallskommun/Open-ePlatform
 * http://www.oeplatform.org/

-This fork is intended to simplify the steps needed to get started working with this framework and addons.
+The purpose with this project is to simplify the steps needed to get started working with this framework and addons.

 ## Set up the project
 1. Eclipse (Tested with Juno)